AyesoroFemi/Go-basis/doc.md

 		A value that can be changed during program execution is called a variable while we have constant that cannnot change variable is the keyword

-		When a variable is declared, memory in Go is initialized, which means it contains the default zero or null value depending upon its type automatically.
+		When a variable is declared, memory in Go is initialized (It means their is a memory address that you get and you can access), which means it contains the default zero or null value depending upon its type automatically.
 		For example, 0 for int, 0.0 for float, false for bool, empty string ("") for string, nil for pointer, zero-ed struct, and so on.

 		Short form with := assignment operator